void-linux/void-packages/README.md

 ## The XBPS packages collection

-This repository contains the XBPS package collection to build binary packages for the Void Linux distribution.
+This repository contains the XBPS source packages collection to build binary packages for the Void Linux distribution.

 To start using it first you'll need some external dependencies:

-- GNU make
-- GNU bash
+- bash
-- C compiler
 - fakeroot
-- xbps >= 0.33
+- xbps >= 0.35

-The `xbps-src` utility and its helpers must be built first:

-     $ make

-The `xbps-src` chroot helper required to chroot and setup the bind mounts must be a setgid binary that can only be executed by a special group, by default `xbuilder`.
-To set the appropiate permissions run the `setup` target:

-     $ sudo make setup

-After that you can run:
+Make sure your user is added to the `xbuilder` group to be able to use `xbps-uchroot`, otherwise `xbps-src` won't work correctly.

+The `xbps-src` utility will allow you to generate XBPS binary packages, type

      $ ./xbps-src -h